spectrocloud/librarium/docs/docs-content/integrations/microk8s.md

 #### Upgrade Strategy

 The upgrade strategy describes how to replace existing machines with new ones during upgrades.
-There are three types of strategy available:
+Three types of upgrade strategy are available:

 - `RollingUpgrade` - This is the default upgrade strategy.
 It deletes the current control plane machine before creating a new one.